 2.2 Exclusivity.
 The rights granted to NantHealth under Section 2.1 are exclusive.
 Accordingly, during the Term and except to the extent otherwise agreed by the Parties on a case-by-case basis, NantOmics will not provide or otherwise make available Omics Services to other Persons in or for the Commercial Field of Use and will not authorize or grant any other Person the right to market or sell Omics Services in or for the Commercial Field of Use.
-For the avoidance of doubt, and notwithstanding anything herein to the contrary: (a) the foregoing exclusivity does not apply, and NantOmics reserves the right to use vendors other than NantOmics to provide whole genome sequencing, whole exome sequencing, RNA-Seq and quantitative proteomics, and computational and data management and bioinformatics services.
+For the avoidance of doubt, and notwithstanding anything herein to the contrary: (a) the foregoing exclusivity does not apply, and NantOmics reserves the right to offer and make Omics Services available, outside the Commercial Field of Use; and (b) NantHealth and its Subsidiaries have the right to use vendors other than NantOmics to provide whole genome sequencing, whole exome sequencing, RNA-Seq and quantitative proteomics, and computational and data management and bioinformatics services.
 To the extent that NantHealth uses another vendor for some or all of such services, the Parties agree to negotiate together in good faith to develop a revised pricing structure separate and apart from Section 3.1.

 2.3 Customer Engagement, Billing and Order Processing.
-NantHealth will provide and manage, in its reasonable discretion, relationships relating to the Omics Services, including (i) processing all order requisitions received from customers, (ii) handling all inquiries and customer service requests from physicians, patients and Institutional Customers, both prior to and after the receipt of an order, (iii) maintaining a team of appropriately trained medical professionals that will be responsible for assisting the customer to understand and interpret the Omics Reports and (iv) managing billing, payments, billing inquiry, collections and other transaction related processes for the Omics Services via direct interaction with Institutional Customers (which may include the delivery of general reports to Institutional Customers regarding Omics Services provided to/for such Institutional Customers) (collectively, "Omics Transactional Activities").
+NantHealth will provide and manage, in its reasonable discretion, relationships relating to the Omics Services, including (i) processing all order requisitions received from customers, (ii) handling all inquiries and customer service requests from physicians, patients and Institutional Customers, both prior to and after the receipt of an order, (iii) maintaining a team of appropriately trained medical professionals that will be responsible for assisting the customer to understand and interpret the Omics Reports and (iv) managing billing, payments, billing inquiry, collections and other transaction related processes for the Omics Services via direct interaction with Institutional Customers (which may include the delivery of general reports to Institutional Customers regarding Omics Services provided to/for such Institutional Customers) (collectively, " Omics Transactional Activities").